 Tennis elbow, also known as lateral epicondylitis, describes pain on the outside of the elbow.
 It is generally considered to be an overuse injury due to repetitive use of the muscles of the arm and forearm, particularly the muscles that extend the wrist and fingers (extensors).
 This leads to small tears in the tendons that attach to the outside of the elbow (lateral epicondyle) and can result in degeneration.
 This can then result in pain and inflammation.

-- Activities involving prolonged gripping as with racquet sports, gardening or power tools, knitting or sewing, painting.
+- Activities involving prolonged gripping as with racquet sports, gardening or power tools, knitting or sewing, and painting.

 - Prolonged and repetitive use of hand tools, particularly hammering.

-- Repetitive heavy lifting (bricklaying, weight lifting)
+- Repetitive heavy lifting (bricklaying, weight lifting).